optimoveproductintegration/Web-SDK-Integration-Guide/Web-SDK-Code-Snippets/readme.md

-Open any of the Web SDK code snippets
+Open any of the Web SDK code snippets in this repo folder